 Square business cards get noticed by being different.
 Try to incorporate the clean lines and symmetry of the shape to your branding idea, including your choice in layout, fonts and colors.
 Alternatively, you could have a unique logo that creates the right contrast on a square business card like the one in our example.

 A unique design, this business card doubles as an envelope and enclosed with seeds.
 The tagline on the flap is also a brilliant way to cap off this marketing strategy.
-This example is ideal for landscaping businesses promoting eco-friendliness as part of their brand.
+This example is ideal for landscaping businesses promoting eco-friendliness in their marketing materials.

 Your signature dish is the perfect focus on your business card.
 It emphasizes your cooking and plating skills that clients will always look for in a chef.
 You’ll also want to use a variety of designs to feature more than one dish, but working on a budget can sometimes limit your options.
 Moo offers a money-back guarantee service with its Printfinity program.
 Print a different design, double-sided, in full color on every business card or fix a typo or request a design change at no extra cost.
 You can also choose from its wide variety of designs or upload your own and customize using its online design tool.
 Sign up with Moo today and get started with your business card design for as low as $19.99.